Menstrual Cycle Periodization

 Timing

-Our time to exhaustion decreases in the luteal phase.
+Time to exhaustion decreases in the luteal phase.
 This means that we might hit the wall sooner and harder during a workout.

 If you regularly find yourself beating a dead horse, you can try setting a timer.
 When it goes off, the session is terminated.
 This doesn’t need to turn into a ‘beat the clock’ circuit at the expense of strength, but a time restriction can limit junk volume and unnecessary drains on recovery.